* update > this discussion really takes off down in the comments. Comments are now closed

 On Sept 11th, we will make 1/3rd scale remote control airplanes.
 We will set them on fire and fly them over the ground zero site into stuff.

 Do you see the problem with all of this?
 Do any of these look like a good idea to you?
 Insenstive?
 Cruel?
 Sick?
 You would be correct.
 How is this any different from these folks who re-enact the Civil War?
 It’s no different, and nothing to celebrate in my eyes.
 Our own country took up arms against itself.
 Brothers had to fight each other to death.
 This isn’t something to celebrate, nor is it something to re-enact.
-How come nobody is re-enacting WW2.
+How come nobody is re-enacting WW2?
 Now that was an enemy worth fighting, and we won that one.
 There are still people alive who lived through and fought through that.
-They are the greatest generation.
 You don’t see them hanging out in tent petting their muskets.
 They fought so that they wouldn’t have to do that ever again.
 It’s why you fight a war, to make shit better.

 Also, why is it only the South seems to do the re-enacting?
 Didn’t they lose?
 Aren’t we glad they lost?
 Weren’t they proven wrong?
 Did they not take up arms against the United States of America?
 Doesn’t that make them terrorists?
 Yes, it does and yes they are.